Cloudinnovates/gavinshr.com/README.md

 npm run build
 ```

+This will create a folder in your local directory entitled "build" - this folder contains a fully working version of your website.
+All of the packages will be condensed into this folder and ready to deploy to a live host!

 ## Deployment instructions
 After running a build command you will copy the contents of the build folder into your website host's /public_html directory using FTP.